Salesforce Review 2026: Is It Still Worth the Price Tag?

 What Is Salesforce, Actually?

-Salesforce launched back in 1999 — a genuinely wild time to be building cloud software — and has basically owned the CRM space ever since.
-Headquartered in San Francisco, the company still commands somewhere north of 20% of the global CRM market as of 2026.
-That's not hype.
-That's decades of compounding growth and, honestly, a lot of enterprise inertia working in their favor.
+Salesforce launched back in 1999 — honestly, a wild time to be building cloud software — and has basically dominated the CRM space ever since.
+Based in San Francisco, the company controls somewhere north of 20% of the global CRM market as of 2026.
+That's not marketing talk.
+That's what decades of consistent growth and enterprise stickiness actually looks like.

-The core product is Salesforce Sales Cloud, which is what most people mean when they say "Salesforce."
-But the platform has expanded massively into Service Cloud (customer support), Marketing Cloud (campaigns and automation), Commerce Cloud, and a whole ecosystem of industry-specific "Clouds."
-At this point, it's less a single tool and more a full business operating system.
+The main product is Salesforce Sales Cloud, which is what most people mean when they say "Salesforce."
+But the company has expanded far beyond that.
+Service Cloud handles customer support, Marketing Cloud manages campaigns, and they've added Commerce Cloud, Industry Clouds, and a whole ecosystem of specialized tools.
+At this point, it's less a single product and more a complete business operating system.

 A Day in the Life: Actually Using Salesforce

-Let me paint a picture.
-I logged in at 8am and immediately hit the Salesforce home dashboard — customizable tiles showing pipeline value, recent activity, and tasks for the day.
-Clean enough, though it took me a solid two hours to set it up the way I wanted (more on that later).
+Let me walk you through what a day inside Salesforce actually looks like.
+I logged in at 8am and hit the home dashboard — customizable tiles showing pipeline value, recent activity, and my daily tasks.
+It looked clean enough, though I spent a solid two hours configuring it the way I wanted (we'll get to the customization rabbit hole in a minute).

-By mid-morning I was knee-deep in Flow Builder, Salesforce's automation tool.
+Mid-morning I dove into Flow Builder, Salesforce's automation tool.
 I built a trigger that auto-assigns leads based on territory.
-Took about 45 minutes the first time.
-A more experienced admin could've done it in 10.
-That gap is real, and it matters when you're paying $165+ per user per month.
+Took me about 45 minutes the first time around.
+Someone experienced could've knocked it out in 10.
+That gap matters when you're paying $165+ per user per month.

-After lunch I tested the Einstein AI forecasting panel, which pulls historical deal data and spits out a win probability for each opportunity.
-Look, I went in skeptical — AI forecasting tools have been overhyped for years — but this one genuinely surprised me.
-I spotted two deals I'd mentally written off that Einstein flagged as more likely to close than I'd assumed.
-Worth paying attention to.
+After lunch I tested the Einstein AI forecasting tool, which pulls your historical deal data and predicts win probability for each opportunity.
+Look, I went in skeptical — AI forecasting has been overhyped for years — but this genuinely caught me off guard.
+I spotted two deals I'd mentally written off that Einstein flagged as actually winnable.
+That's real value.

-The afternoon was reports and dashboards, which are powerful but require you to understand Salesforce's object-based data model.
-Not exactly plug-and-play.
-By 5pm I was impressed, a little exhausted, and completely convinced this platform wasn't designed for a solo freelancer or a scrappy 3-person startup.
+The afternoon was reports and dashboards, which are powerful but require understanding Salesforce's object-based data model.
+Not something you just figure out intuitively.
+By 5pm I was impressed by what was possible, a little exhausted, and totally convinced this platform wasn't designed for solo freelancers or tiny startups.

 Key Features of Salesforce